psliwa/PHPPdf/README.markdown

 * page - single page
 * page-break - page break, this tag must be direct child of "dynamic-page"!
 * column-layout - separate workspace on columns, additional attributes: number-of-columns and margin-between-columns
-* column-break - column break,this tag must be direct child of "column-layout"!
+* column-break - column break, this tag must be direct child of "column-layout"!
 (TODO: not implemented yet)

 There are tags that only are bags for attributes, set of tags etc:

-* stylesheet - styleshet for parent
+* stylesheet - stylesheet for parent
 * attribute - simple attribute declaration, direct child of "stylesheet" tag.
 Required attributes of this element: name - attribute name, value - attribute value
 * enhancement - complex attribute declaration, direct child of "stylesheet" tag.
 Required attributes of this element: name - complex attribute name
 * placeholders - defines placeholders for parent tag.
 Children tags of placeholder are specyfic for every parent tag.